DeepLearningGAN/DeepLearningGAN.github.io/_posts/2014-3-3-Hello-World.md

 ---

 ## Implicit Representation ##
 The word implicit means "suggested though not directly expressed".
 Following this nuance, in implicit representations the 3D information is not definitely expressed.
 Rather in this method the neural network is assumed to learn the 3D information and its weights are the representation of the scene.
 So this forms the ideal recipe for supervised learning where we learn the 3D information by feeding the network with the scene information represented using the camera parameters.
-Although it seems to be a perfect way to represent a scene, it has its own merits and de-merits. {% Chan2021 %}
+Although it seems to be a perfect way to represent a scene, it has its own merits and de-merits. {% cite Chan2021 %}

 ![_config.yml]({{ site.baseurl }}/images/Nerf_2.PNG)
 *Here is a figure description*